yosaibs/BeatSaber-Web-Replays/README.md

 # Beat Saber Web Replays (translated by copilot)

 - This is a modified version of [Beat Saver Web Replays](https://github.com/BeatLeader/BeatSaber-Web-Replays).
 It features an automatic speed adjustment function (the playback speed changes depending on whether you are near a miss or not).
+- **Since an official feature equivalent to this functionality was implemented on August 18, 2025, development of this project will be discontinued.**
 - By default, the automatic speed adjustment is turned on.
 You can toggle it on/off and configure its settings in the Playback settings.
 - Use at your own risk.
 We may not be able to respond to inquiries.